-- There are no frontages onto existing roads within the village. - The site may be an important wildlife space as it is at the junction of long back gardens and open countryside.
+- The site is a relatively sustainable location as it is close to the existing services and facilities in Bovingdon. - There are no frontages onto existing roads within the village. - The site may be an important wildlife space as it is at the junction of long back gardens and open countryside.
 It also contains a network of old hedgerows which are an important wildlife habitat. - Development would have a significant impact on public footpaths, which are well used. - Development of the site would adversely affect the existing surrounding dwellings. - The proposal by the land owner for a residential care home and multi-use health centre may reduce the level of contributions that can be secured towards other aims such as affordable housing and additional open space.